hahwul/MemBi/template/head.md

 ## 🌏 Contribute
 ![](/CONTRIBUTORS.svg)

 If you want to contribute to this project, please check the document below!
-In fact, it's simple, just add a file to the data subpath and create a pull-request.
+In fact, it's simple, just fork this repo and add a toml file to the `/data/` subpath and push, create a pull-request`.

 [CONTRIBUTING.md](/CONTRIBUTING.md)